 Write testable AC.
 This will allow testers to verify that all requirements were met.
 Otherwise, developers won’t understand if the user story is completed.

 Write simple, concise sentences.
-It is better to use several simple sentences instead of one complex one.
+It is better to use several simple sentences instead of a single complex one.
 The fewer needless words and conjunctions like “but,” “and,” “so,” and “as well as” in your acceptance criteria, the more understandable the requirements are for the development teams.

-Don’t neglect the acceptance criteria as they - being simple and approachable - solve multiple problems at once.
+Last but not least, don’t neglect the acceptance criteria as they — being simple and approachable — solve multiple problems at once.
 They document customer expectations, provide an end-user perspective, clarify requirements, prevent ambiguity, and eventually help quality assurance verify if the development goals were met.
-Regardless of whether you use Agile methods or not, make sure to choose the best format or experiment with your own ones.
-Different types of user stories and eventually features may require different formats and testing the new ones that work for you is a good practice.
+Regardless of whether you use Agile methods or not, make sure to choose the best format or experiment with your own.
+Different types of user stories and, eventually, features may require different formats, and testing the new ones that work for you is a good practice.